Skip to main content

 Graduates play many roles in operations of water and wastewater treatment facilities, sewer, collection systems, and water distribution systems.
 There are also many career choices outside of city or county water and wastewater treatment facilities, including agricultural, paper, beverage, ethanol, and manufacturing industries as examples.

-Central MN Median Wage
+Minnesota Median Wage

+Placement rate is self-reported data of graduates available for work in field of study up to one year post graduation.
 Wage data is from Minnesota Dept. of Employment and Economic Development (DEED).
+SCTCC Consumer Information.

 From Degree to Career